Yelena3333/My-Selenium-WebDriver-skills/README.md

 5. Enter 50 in the second field
 6. Click Calculate button

-Actual result: the calculator returns 5 (it is checked in the code)
+Expected result: the calculator returns 5 into the result field

 - Demo2

-Auto test performs the same steps as at point 1, but using Page Object Model test design pattern
+Auto test performs the same steps as at point 1, however using Page Object Model test design pattern